hopsoft/grumpy_old_man/README.md

 describe Thing do
   include GrumpyOldMan

-  it "should feel good" do
+  it "should be simple" do
     assert true
+    assert_equal true, true
+    assert_raise(Exception) { raise }
+    refute false
   end

-  it "should be balanced" do
-    actual = true
-    expected = true
-    assert_equal actual, expected
 end

-  it "should be exceptional" do
-    assert_raise(Exception) do
-      raise
-    end
-  end
-end
 ```

-You might not agree, but I'm sticking with my old fashioned assert.
+You may not agree, but I'm sticking with my old fashioned assert.

 **Now get off my lawn!**

 *If you like GrupyOldMan, check out [PryTest](https://github.com/hopsoft/pry-test) and discover just how serene testing can be.*